junggeehoon/flight-controller/README.md

 # First Step: Measuring accurate angle with IMU <a name="step1"></a>
 The first goal of our project is to use two motors and IMU to create a seesaw-looking testing bed for PID control on only the y-axis.
 A critical initial step in this process involves obtaining a precise and stable measurement of the system's angle, which serves as a fundamental component of our feedback control system.
 The PID controller begins by reading $\theta$, the current pitch angle, and compares it to a target value.
 Based on this comparison, adjustments are made using the Proportional, Integral, and Derivative constants to align the actual angle with the desired angle.

-The accelerometer has unstable reading but it demonstrates minimal long-term drift, maintaining a relatively stable baseline.
-In contrast, the gyroscope provides highly accurate measurements that are consistent and precise in the short term, but it is susceptible to gradual drift, accumulating errors over extended periods.

 ## Accelerometer <a name="accel"></a>
 One way to measure the pitch angle is utilizing accelermoter in the IMU which measures linear acceleration in the X, Y, and Z axes.
 The formula to determine $\theta_A$, the pitch angle from acceleromter reading is: